EverestAPI/CelesteTAS-EverestInterop/README.md

 - Save State: LeftShift + F1 (Experimental)
 - Load State: F1 (Experimental)

-- These can be rebound in (Main Celeste Directory)\Saves\modsettings-CelesteTAS.celeste
+- These can be rebound in Mod Options (Note that controller is not supported.)
   - You will have to rebind some of these if you are on a non-US keyboard layout.
-  - Note that you may have to reload Mod Settings in Celeste for this file to appear.
-  - You can also set hotkeys for modifying TAS options (e.g. showing hitboxes) in this file.
-  - You can also set a default path for TAS files to be read from.
-(We recommend setting this to the LevelFiles folder in this repo.)
+  - You can manually rebind inputs (e.g. if you want a keycombo instead of just one key) at (Main Celeste Directory)\Saves\modsettings-CelesteTAS.celeste

 ## Special Input
 ### Breakpoints